PLSysSec/rlbox/docs-src/index.rst

    }

-Rather that migrating the full function to use RLBox, you can migrate just the call to ``get_error_code`` by leveraging the :ref:`UNSAFE_unverified
+Rather than migrating the full function to use RLBox, you can migrate just the call to ``get_error_code`` by leveraging the :ref:`UNSAFE_unverified
 <UNSAFE_unverified>` APIs to removing the tainting::